 Martial arts like Muay Thai involve movement connected to the breath.
 All of this movement improves your strength and fitness.
 It builds bone strength and improves the immune system when you’re younger.

-You will notice your respiratory system benefits from the martial arts exercises.
+You will notice your respiratory system benefits from martial arts exercises.
 Your metabolism will improve, muscle tone, the fat melts away and your body feels younger.

 Older adults often lose their balance.
 Often the problem arises because of vestibular issues in the middle ear, peripheral neuropathy in the legs, and side effects from medication.
 Another common reason for balance loss is muscle weakness and unstable joints.